-Porting will become easier once PuTTY has a generalised porting layer, drawing a clear line between platform-dependent and platform-independent code.
+PuTTY has been gaining a generalised porting layer, drawing a clear line between platform-dependent and platform-independent code.
 The general intention was for this porting layer to evolve naturally as part of the process of doing the first port; a Unix port has now been released and the plan seems to be working so far.

-In the development code, partial ports to the Mac OSes exist (see question A.3.6).
+In the development code, a partial port to Mac OS exists (see question A.3.6).

 Currently PuTTY does not run on Windows CE (see question A.3.4).

 We do not have release-quality ports for any other systems at the present time.
-If anyone told you we had an EPOC port, or an iPaq port, or any other port of PuTTY, they were mistaken.
+If anyone told you we had an Android port, or an iOS port, or any other port of PuTTY, they were mistaken.
 We don't.